search Where Thought Leaders go for Growth

 • If the task takes more than 2 minutes to complete, save it in :

-• your list of to do 's according to its priorities, by specifying an order of priority, the time needed to complete it, and the reason why you are completing it.
+• Your list of to-dos according to its priorities, by specifying an order of priority, the time needed to achieve it, and the reason you are achieving it.

 • If you identify more than one action, turn it into a project.
 According to its priority :